Beef Stuffed Zucchini Boats

 Delicious ground beef, cooked with delicious spices, and tossed with bruschetta and marinara, stuffed inside zucchini, topped with mozzarella, and baked until tender.
 They are low carb and keto diet friendly.

 Let me start put by saying I am a zucchini lover.
 I haven’t found anything I don’t love that has to do with zucchini.
 So when I discovered Zucchini boats with its flavor, fresh taste, and healthy aspects I was in love.

-It wasn’t until I garden full of zucchini that I discovered my love for zucchini boats.
+It wasn’t until I had a garden full of zucchini that I discovered my love for zucchini boats.
 I loved the fresh taste you get with zucchini boats without the heaviness you get from traditional pastas and casseroles that usually have the meat and cheese filling.

 I went searching for ways to use zucchini.
 I searched the internet, and after trying a couple recipes, I didn’t love any of them, so I decided to create my own.
 And I decided to make it low carb!